The World Is Gathering To Save Us From Climate Change. It’s Not Going Well.

 Those finance conversations “are made more difficult because the US is not able to lead in the way it did,” Jonathan Pershing, the top climate negotiator under former president Barack Obama, told BuzzFeed News.
 “That’s a significant loss.”

 Not only is the US not going to rally support among other nations to help raise money, but it is reneging on its previous commitments.
-Under President Obama, the US pledged to give $3 billion to the so-called Green Climate Fund.
+Under President Obama, the US pledged to give $3 billion to the Green Climate Fund.
 But only $1 billion was paid out, and Trump has vowed not to give anymore.

 “Trillions of dollars will be required for developing countries to strengthen our resilience to climate change, address the loss and damage it causes, and pursue low-emission development pathways,” Gebru Endalew, chair of the Least Developed Countries Group negotiating block, told BuzzFeed News in an email.
 “In Katowice, we need to agree on clear rules that will ensure the predictability and delivery of adequate finance.”